Commit2Cosmos/MonteCarloSimulation/UsefulStuff.md

 Change color w speed or number of collisions ???????????????????
 How V_cell alters formula??
 How to find F_N or do I just define it myself?

+Test: classical number of collisions vs MC
+Fix number density!!
+Then either N or F_N

+Find a high enough value for relative speed for P(max) Check how many accepted collisions there are
+Label equations where i got it from
+Describe function output with units